 The Construction Stormwater General Permit (CSGP) (WV0115924) is used to regulate point source discharges of stormwater associated with construction activity.
 The general permit is reissued every five years.
-The latest CSGP became effective in 2019, however the permit is the subject of an appeal, stay, and settlement agreement.
-The permit was modified and is currently on public notice.
+The latest CSGP became effective in 2019.

 Operators of construction sites that disturb one (1) acre or greater, including smaller sites that are part of a larger common plan of development, register under the general permit and maintain permit coverage through the construction and reclamation period.
-The CSGP incorporates Low Impact Development (LID) requirements to minimize pollutant runoff during construction.
-The permit requires the development of Stormwater Pollution Prevention Plans (SWPPPs) that identify site-specific sediment and erosion controls that will be implemented to achieve the following LID goals:
+The permit requires the development of Stormwater Pollution Prevention Plans (SWPPPs) that identify sitespecific sediment and erosion controls that will be implemented to achieve the following goals:

-- Limiting the amount of total disturbance - Diverting upslope water around disturbed areas of the site - Limiting the exposure of disturbed areas to the shortest duration possible
+- Limiting the amount of total disturbance - Diverting upslope water around disturbed areas of the site - Limiting the exposure of disturbed areas to the shortest duration possible - Controlling internal water and runoff - Removing sediment from stormwater before it leaves the site

-- Controlling internal water and runoff - Removing sediment from stormwater before it leaves the site - Incorporating the five Watershed Protection elements such as protecting sensitive soils, steep slopes, and established vegetation
+• Incorporating the five Watershed Protection elements such as protecting sensitive soils, steep slopes, and established vegetation